White Torture (book): About the author

-Narges Mohammadi's is a prominent human rights advocate in Iran.
+Mohammadi is a prominent human rights advocate in Iran.
 Since 1998, she has been repeatedly imprisoned without justification by the regime of the Islamic Republic of Iran.
 Mohammadi continued her advocacy, even at the risk of further punishment.
 Her work not only brings attention to the plight of Iranian women, but also serves as a call to action for the international community to address human rights violations in Iran.
-In 2023, Mohammadi was awarded the Nobel prize for her advocacy.
+In 2023, Mohammadi was awarded the Nobel Peace Prize for her advocacy.

 Mohammadi writes that ironically she is about to go back to prison "This time I was found guilty because of the book you are holding in your hands - White Torture."

-Film documentary
+Documentary film

 In 2021, Gelareh Kakavand and Vahid Zarezadeh created a film documentary based on the book.
 The documentary delves into the experiences of individuals who served time in Evin Prison and endured isolation in stark, soundproof cells devoid of natural light and human contact.
 Through interviews with former detainees, the film sheds light on the profound psychological impact of such confinement, aiming to break the spirit without leaving visible scars.

 Filmed during a brief period when Mohammadi was released from prison, the documentary faced significant challenges.
 Filmmakers operated covertly to avoid detection by Iranian authorities.
 Zarezadeh, was forced to flee Iran after being interrogated and beaten  following the film release.